moshe980/TmdbPlatform/README.md

 # Tmdb Platform App
-Android application that provide information on popular, top rated, upcoming movies and tv shows with an option of saving favorite movies/tv show in a Wishlist.
+Android application that provide information on popular, top rated, upcoming movies and tv shows with an option of saving favorite movies/tv show in a Watchlist.

 ## Screenshots
 ![image](https://user-images.githubusercontent.com/57193257/190469783-5da6ae61-1a2c-4dfb-9f97-02051bb3e39c.png)